vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/custom-resources.md

 kubectl get crd/workshops.training.educates.dev -o yaml
 ```

-When an instance of the ``Workshop`` custom resource is created it does not cause any immediate action by the eduk8s operator.
+When an instance of the ``Workshop`` custom resource is created it does not cause any immediate action by the Educates operator.
 This custom resource exists only to define the workshop.

 The ``Workshop`` custom resource is created at cluster scope.